DrPaulBrewer/single-market-robot-simulator-savecloud/README.md

 Tests require modification to run locally.
 To test locally, replace the API key and bucket name with your own key/bucket.

+### Test Compatibility

+Tests in version 1.1 are compatible with single-market-robot-simulator version 1.0

+Tests in version 2.0 are compatible with single-market-robot-simulator version 4.0

 ## Copyright

 Copyright 2017 Paul Brewer, Economic and Financial Technology Consulting LLC <drpaulbrewer@eaftc.com>